Dezyne: Implementing and Testing Components

 Motor Interface

-interface follows a strict design to enable proper verification of its usage in a design by contract fashion.
+The Motor interface follows a strict design to enable proper verification of its usage in a design by contract fashion.
 The Initialize and Terminate functions serve as the constructor and destructor, respectively.
 Prior to usage, the motor must transition to the Operational state.
 Starting the motor will home the motor axis.
-Once the motor is in the operational state, the Move
+Once the motor is in the operational state, the Move command can be used to initiate an asynchronous movement, while the StopMoving command can be used to halt the motor’s movement.
+In the event of an error, the motor will transition to an error state.
+While in the error state, the motor cannot be used until it is recovered and restarted.
+To maintain conciseness, certain details have been omitted from the example.

-|
+| |

 Config Interface

-|
+| |

 The interface can be implemented by utilizing a foreign component that has access to the configuration file and exposes its content accordingly.
 The configuration file could have a structure similar to the following example: